GlitchOne/StreamController/README.md

 # StreamController
-A custom DIY Stream Controller that can double as pretty anything that needs buttons to operate.
+A custom DIY Stream Controller that can double as pretty much anything that needs buttons to operate.